Matesax/CTMT/README.md

 The axioms and GR bridges close several older questions: the observational domain is now fixed by a universal quotient; the regular local metric module is explicitly separated; the hard resolved projector is characterized; natural transport and cocycle gluing are stated; gauge-aware sector construction has restricted real-data demonstrations; and the final stratified geometry is visible.
 The remaining frontier is sharper:

-### 1. Characterize more of the admissibility protocol
+### 1. Complete the conditional characterization of admissibility protocols

-The largest foundational gap is no longer the quotient or hard selector, but the declared protocol $\Gamma$.
-Seek decision-theoretic, resource-theoretic, or physical characterizations of:
+The admissibility protocol is no longer an undifferentiated foundational gap.
+Its structural components are now conditionally canonical once their irreducible operational generators are declared:

-- the comparison metric $G$;
+- the comparison metric is fixed by a declared local decision or resource functional as $G=\nabla^2\mathcal R$;
-- threshold or soft-resolution rule $\tau$;
-- nuisance/gauge closure;
-- stability margin and conditioning bounds;
-- admissible coarse-graining and transport class.

-A successful result must derive these from explicit operational assumptions, not hide them in a preferred coordinate system or regularizer.
+- continuous compositional coherence gives $C_t=e^{-tK}$, while additive coherence time is $-a\log c$ up to scale;
+- spectral naturality gives $K=\psi(G^{-1}F)$, and an additional information–coherence reciprocity axiom selects $K=\kappa(G^{-1}F)^{-1}$;
+- a declared coherence normalization, observation horizon, and survival budget then determine the hard threshold $\tau$ and its maximal surviving sector;
+- declared nuisance or gauge generators determine a unique smallest saturated equivalence relation;
+- stability is measured canonically by distance to the complete declared discriminant, relative to a declared perturbation norm and uncertainty radius;
+- available garbling generators determine a unique composition-closed, product-compatible information-order ideal.

+The principal remaining structural freedom is the **transport representative**.
+Naturality, metric and projector compatibility, identity, cocycle closure, and sector preservation characterize the admissible transport class, but do not uniquely select a connection or holonomy class.

+The remaining problem is therefore:

+> Characterize an additional variational, geometric, or physical principle that selects a unique connection within the compatible transport class.

+Possible candidates include torsion elimination where defined, least action, minimum curvature, minimum transport cost, or transport induced by independently specified physical dynamics.

+This is a conditional characterization, not a protocol-free derivation.
+The resource functional, coherence calibration and budget, nuisance generators, perturbation model, available channels, and any connection-selection principle remain explicit operational input rather than hidden coordinate choices or regularizers.

 ### 2. Extend the characterization beyond regular finite classical experiments